Man claims smugglers who got him across US-Mexico border told him to rob Florida home, police say

 The woman suffered cuts to her hands as she tried to prevent herself from being stabbed in the chest, police say.
 Her husband then chased the intruder out of the room.

-“He fell down the stairs and my brother-in-law was right here and started punching him and that’s when he let the knife go and my husband came downstairs and they had him until the cops came,” the woman told FOX35 Orlando.
+“He fell down the stairs and my brother-in-law was right here and started punching him and that’s when he let the knife go and my husband came downstairs and they had him until the cops came,” the woman told Fox 35 Orlando.

 Following his arrest, police say the man, in Spanish, told officers that he entered the U.S. with 15 other blindfolded men to “pursue a better life."